BeauCal/beaucal-quick-union/README.md

 ### Separate Structures

-If you need a separate union structure, simply preface each item with a namespace, e.g. `union('JobID::123', 'JobID::456')`.
+If you need a separate union space, simply preface each item with a namespace, e.g. `union('JobID::123', 'JobID::456')`.

 Or for complete separation, configure another union + adapter instance and change its database table.
 ```PHP